How do you test for MET exon 14 skipping?

-Biomarker testing (also called genetic testing) can help you find out more about your type of lung cancer.
-This kind of test looks for gene mutations in your DNA, which can help your doctor find an appropriate treatment option for you.
+Biomarker testing can help you find out more about your type of lung cancer.
+This kind of test looks for specific noninherited gene mutations in your DNA that have been linked to cancer growth.

-Comprehensive biomarker tests look for multiple genetic mutations that may be found in your type of cancer in one test, including mutations that lead to METex14.
+Comprehensive biomarker tests look for multiple genetic mutations that may be found in your type of cancer in one test, including mutations that lead to MET exon 14 skipping.

-The results of your test can help you and your doctor find a treatment that specifically targets your cancer.
+The results of your test can help you and your doctor find a treatment that is specific for your type of cancer.
 Ask your doctor about taking a comprehensive biomarker test.